oldercodergithub/home-assistant.io/source/_integrations/sensor.mqtt.markdown

 ## Examples

 In this section you find some real-life examples of how to use this sensor.
+Please note below this point yaml examples were left as old deprecated format.
+When implementing below examples kindly convert into new format.
 ### JSON attributes topic configuration

 The example sensor below shows a configuration example which uses a JSON dict: `{"ClientName": <string>, "IP": <string>, "MAC": <string>, "RSSI": <string>, "HostName": <string>, "ConnectedSSID": <string>}` in a separate topic `home/sensor1/attributes` to add extra attributes.
 It also makes use of the `availability` topic.